 Downtown has two great bike shops – Rocktown Bicycles and Shenandoah Bicycle Company – where you can get a new ride or fix an old one.
 Check their websites for event calendars of free weekly road and mountain bike rides as well as special group rides.

-We also have three yoga and pilates studios : Breathe (pilates) & The Center (student price is $13/class and there are weekly $10 community and “happy hour” classes), Shenandoah Yoga (offers discounted class passes and drop in rates for students), and Evolation Yoga.
-Interested in meditation?
+We also have three yoga and pilates studios : The Grace (barre and pilates) & The Center (student price is $13/class and there are weekly $10 community and “happy hour” classes).
 The Blacks Run Zen Center offers free introductory meditation instruction to students.

 Visit Walkabout Outfitter to learn more about their group hikes on nearby trails as well as where the best hiking spots are around here.
 Find regional outdoor events on the corkboard in the back.

 Volunteering & Internships